michelled/weavly.org/src/activities/goal-based-sequences.md

 1. Select the "Delete" button to delete your current sequence in the program area.
 2. Select the "Refresh" button on your scene to move the Jeep back to its original starting point.

-* Now you are ready to build a new program
+* Now you are ready to build a new program.

 ## Tips